tksh164/displayscope/README.md

     ```
     cd src/app
-    yarn install
+    npm install
-    yarn electron:build
+    npm run make
     ```

 ## 📃 Notes

 - Displayscope prevents the screen from going to sleep during the external display showing.
-If you want to go to sleep on your PC, move back to the selection screen of the screen.
+If you want to go to sleep on your PC, move back to the screen list view.
 - Displayscope doesn't work correctly if you selected the *High-performance NVIDIA processor* as the **Preferred graphics processor** in the NVIDIA Control Panel. *Auto-select* and *Integrated graphics* are works well.
-- The app settings file located at `%AppData%\Displayscope\settings.json`.
-You can change the global shortcut key through the file.
+- The Displayscope's settings file located at `%AppData%\Displayscope\settings.json`.
+You can change the global shortcut keys through this file.
 See [here](https://www.electronjs.org/docs/api/accelerator#available-modifiers) for the acceptable shortcut key combination.

     ```json
+    "shortcutKeys": {
-    "MouseCursorReturnShortcutKey": "Shift + Esc"
+        "returnMouseCursorToAppWindow": "Shift + Esc",
+        "navigateToScreenList": "Ctrl + Alt + Home",  // Not works with v0.24.0.
+It will support in the future release.
+        "navigateToInteractiveScreen1": "Ctrl + Alt + F1",
+        "navigateToInteractiveScreen2": "Ctrl + Alt + F2",
+        "navigateToInteractiveScreen3": "Ctrl + Alt + F3",
+        "navigateToInteractiveScreen4": "Ctrl + Alt + F4",
+        "navigateToInteractiveScreen5": "Ctrl + Alt + F5",
+        "navigateToInteractiveScreen6": "Ctrl + Alt + F6",
+        "navigateToInteractiveScreen7": "Ctrl + Alt + F7",
+        "navigateToInteractiveScreen8": "Ctrl + Alt + F8",
+        "navigateToInteractiveScreen9": "Ctrl + Alt + F9"
+    }
     ```

 ## ⚖ License